BioSS Courses

 • Simple linear regression

-These courses also form a good foundation for the more specialised courses, which cover particular topics in statistics.
+These courses also form a good foundation for the more advanced courses, which cover specific topics in statistics.

 Experimentation is fundamental to much scientific and engineering research.
 Careful consideration of design is needed to make best use of the experimental resources available.
 Appropriate analysis reveals the conclusions that can be drawn from the resulting data.